 It's no wonder information technology professionals are in high demand.
-Everything from vehicles to homes to the devices we wear is becoming connected, and all types of organizations rely on technology more than ever.
+Everything from vehicles to homes to the devices we wear is becoming connected, and organizations rely on technology more than ever.
 As the world increases its reliance on technology, the field of IT also grows.

-The United States Bureau of Labor Statistics Occupational Outlook Handbook reports employment in the computer and information technology fields is expected to grow 12% from 2018 to 2028.* Software developers, computer network architects, information security analysts, computer and information systems managers, database administrators, and many more skilled professionals are needed to drive innovation and protect systems from cyber threats.
+The U.S. Bureau of Labor Statistics (BLS) Occupational Outlook Handbook reports that employment in the computer and information technology fields is expected to grow 13% from 2020 to 2030.* Software developers, computer network architects, information security analysts, computer and information systems managers, database administrators, and many more skilled professionals are needed to drive innovation and protect systems from cyber threats.

-Here are five trends affecting the state of IT today.
+Here are five technology trends in 2022 affecting the state of IT today.

 Today’s IT professionals create the technology that makes automation more efficient, but the IT professionals of the future will recommend and develop unique solutions that use this technology.